Anderson Regional Transportation Center: History

+In June 2022, the MBTA indicated it was considering improvements to a siding in Woburn, which would allow 30-minute headways between Boston and Anderson/Woburn by 2024.

 Connections

 Massport operates Logan Express bus service from the station directly to Logan Airport terminals, with service on hourly or half-hourly headways except late at night.
-Logan Express service moved from Mishawum to Anderson RTC on April 8, 2001, three weeks ahead of rail service.
-The move doubled Logan Express parking available in Woburn from 450 spaces to 900.

 Several other connecting services have previously been run.
 Beginning in June 2005, the Route 128 Business Council ran a "Metro North Shuttle" from the station to Lahey Hospital & Medical Center and a business center in Woburn.
 The service was discontinued in July 2006 due to poor ridership and a loss of state funding.
 In November 2006, the Manchester-Boston Regional Airport began a shuttle service between the airport and Anderson station, free to ticketed airline passengers.
 The shuttle, part of a strategy to expand Manchester's visibility as a less crowded alternative to Logan Airport, was replaced with a non-free private shuttle to downtown Boston at the end of June 2008.

 There are separate parking lots for overnight parking and for commuter rail (day-only) parking.
 The overnight lot is intended for airport and Amtrak customers and is more expensive.
 The Massport lot has 875 spaces and the MBTA lot has 1,500 spaces.